go-delve/delve/Documentation/api/dap/README.md

 When the program terminates, we send a [terminated event](https://microsoft.github.io/debug-adapter-protocol/specification#Events_Terminated), which is expected to trigger a [disconnect request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Disconnect) from the client for a session and a server shutdown.
 The [restart request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Restart) is not yet supported.

-The server also shuts down in case of a client connection error or SIGTERM signal, but not SIGINT (Ctrl-C) signal, which gets forwarded to the foregrounded debuggee.
+The server also shuts down in case of a client connection error or SIGTERM signal, but not SIGINT (Ctrl-C) signal, which gets sent to the foregrounded debuggee.
 In either case, the server takes down a launched process, but lets an attached process continue.

 ### Multi-Client Mode